 Grounding Queries deserve special attention.
 They don’t show user search queries; they show the phrases the AI system used internally to retrieve your content.
 This is a subtle but vital distinction.

-A look at the seo-kreativ.de data makes this tangible: my top grounding query is “tl dr meaning” with 107 citations.
-The AI clearly views this post as one of the most authoritative German sources for this term.
-At number 3 is “google core update december 2025” with 20 citations—here, the AI specifically pulls from my update analysis.
+A look at the seo-kreativ.de data makes this tangible: my top grounding query is “tl dr meaning” with 107 citations – a post I wrote as a glossary explanation with an SEO angle.
+The AI clearly views it as one of the most authoritative German sources for this term.
+At number 3 is “google core update december 2025” with 20 citations – here, the AI specifically pulls from my update analysis.

 This changes how we think about keyword research.
-It’s no longer just about search volume and ranking positions, but about the question: For which concepts does the AI consider your content “citation-worthy”?
-Grounding Queries are the AI equivalent of search queries in Search Console—but they show you something different: not what people are searching for, but what the machine reaches for when it needs to build an answer.
+It’s no longer just about search volume and ranking positions, but about the question: for which concepts does the AI consider your content citation-worthy?
+Grounding Queries are the AI equivalent of search queries in Search Console – but they show you something fundamentally different: not what people are searching for, but what the machine reaches for when it needs to build an answer.

 Google vs. Bing: Who Provides Better AI Data?